 Corridor improvements are being built with four distinct project areas (listed below from south to north along 124th Avenue NE:)

-- Construction planned for 2020- NE 8th Street to NE 12th Street.
+- Construction begins Dec.
+2020- NE 8th Street to NE 12th Street.
 This segment will install a mid-block flashing beacon crossing at NE 10th Place and curb ramps, improve lighting and restore the roadway.
-Construction expected to begin fall/winter 2020.

 - Design underway- NE 12th Street to NE Spring Boulevard: This segment will widen 124th Avenue NE to five lanes, build a pathway for bicyclists and pedestrians, improve street lighting, modify traffic operations, restore the roadway and more.
 Construction is expected to begin in winter 2021 and last approximately one year.

 - Under construction – NE Spring Boulevard to Ichigo Way: This segment will raise and widen the roadway to five lanes, build a bridge for the light rail undercrossing, install sidewalk and a new traffic light the future NE 16th Street and restore the roadway.
 Completion is expected by the end of 2020.

 - Construction planned for the roadway 2022/2023 – Ichigo Way to Northup Way: This segment will widen the roadway to five lanes, build a multipurpose path between the future NE 16th Street and Ichigo Way, install sidewalk, replace an existing pipe with a fish-passable culvert, improve street lighting and more.

 View aerial footage of the 124th Avenue Northeast Corridor (May 2020)

 - Access Bellevue booklet (May 2020)